Air Force vs. San Diego State NCAA Football Odds, Plays and Insights | October 23, 2021

 San Diego State Stats and Trends

-- This season, the Aztecs won ATS in their only game as an underdog of 3.5 points or more.
+- The Aztecs covered the spread in their only game when underdogs by 3.5 points or more.

-- San Diego State's games this year have gone over the total in three out of six opportunities (50%).
+- San Diego State's games this year have gone over the point total in 50% of its opportunities (three times in six games with a set point total).

-- San Diego State is 3-1 against the spread and 4-0 overall when the team totals over 288.9 yards.
+- San Diego State is 3-1 against the spread and 4-0 overall when the team churns out over 288.9 yards.

 - The Aztecs have seven giveaways this season, while the Falcons have 11 takeaways .